Stansfield Research Group

 Alyssa M. Stansfield, PhD

 Alyssa is a tenure-track assistant professor in the Department of Atmospheric Sciences and a Wilkes Center for Climate Science & Policy Fellow at the University of Utah.
 Previously, she was a NSF AGS Postdoctoral Research Fellow at Colorado State University.
 She graduated with her PhD in Atmospheric Science from Stony Brook University in May 2022 and with a BS in Meteorology from Rutgers University in May 2017.
 Her research group focuses on combining advanced atmospheric modeling and observations to better understand how extreme weather and its impacts are influenced by the large-scale climate.
+In her free time, she enjoys skiing at the awesome resorts in Utah, hiking, doing yoga, and reading.

 CVEmail Me